levitation-opensource/bioblue/README.md

 ### Installation under Linux

-The project installation is managed via `make` and `pip`.
-Please see the respective commands in the `Makefile`.
 To setup the environment follow these steps:

 1. Install CPython.
 The code is tested with Python version 3.10.10.
 We do not recommend using Conda package manager.